florae123/taxi-simulator-lab/README.md

 4. Press **Deploy** in the right upper corner of the Node-RED Editor page.

+---
 ## 2.3 Configure the Watson IoT inside the Node-RED Taxi-Simulation Tab

-With the Taxi-Simulation Tab you have following functionality.
+Inside the **Taxi-Simulation** Tab you have following functionality:

 1. With the taxi-simulator you can create different Taxi devices inside the Watson IoT Platform.
 2. You can choose the count of the taxis you want to create.
 3. A created taxi will simulate speed and geolocation and the created data will be stored in a database.
 4. The flow contains a dashboard UI

+## 2.3.1  Watson IoT Service and Node-REG configuration
 Now you will create a app API-Key inside the Watson IoT Service and insert the information inside the existing Node-RED flow.

 1. Open the existing Watson IoT Service and press launch